Blaze-0903/PDS-System-Data-Science-Analysis/README.md

 # 📊 Public Distribution System (PDS) Efficiency Analysis – India 🇮🇳

 ## 🔍 Project Overview

 This project presents a **comprehensive data science case study** analyzing the **allocation and distribution efficiency** of wheat and rice under India's **Public Distribution System (PDS)**.
 The goal is to identify operational inefficiencies, regional disparities, and predictive trends using statistical analysis, machine learning, and interactive dashboards.

+It was developed as part of the **Data Science Specialization** at **Symbiosis Institute of Technology**, under the guidance of [Dr. Piyush Chauhan](https://www.linkedin.com/in/piyush-chauhan-b5aa1544/) and [Amit Makode Sir](https://www.linkedin.com/in/amitmakode/), with special thanks to our Director [Prof. Dr. Nitin Rakesh](https://www.linkedin.com/in/dr-nitin-rakesh-67a4297a/) for including this course in the curriculum.

 ---